 10. Kara Beauty Smoky Grey, $22.99 ilovekara.com

 I am so over browns, tans, browns, neutrals.
-I need wearable shades, but sheesh . . .
+Wearable shades are important, but sheesh . . .
 I also don’t want boring!
 So after purchasing the L’oreal quad above, I found Kara Beauty offered an entire palette featuring just grey shadows.
 And better yet, the palette has 15 shades in oversized pans, so the value for what you spend is good.

 I did notice one day I did a grey eye look and it looked very blue-ish to me, which wouldn’t be bad if I wanted blue . . . but I didn’t.
 However, the next time I achieved a very nice grey smoky eye, which was exactly what I was looking for so I would say this palette met my expectations.
 Since hardly any other brands offer this, I am happy with these shadows.

 9. Ace Beaute Classical Paradise, $34.99 acebeaute.com

 I ordered this palette online after I had been using the Ace Grandiose Palette and loving it, which is at #6 on this list.
 Just like the Grandiose, the formula is awesome and easy to use.
 I do have a little trouble with the colors – some, like the greens, yellows and deep reds are exotic and I have to be ok with a bold look for the day if I pull this palette out.